SoftUni-Internal/interactive-content/EN/09-Design-Patterns/00-Design-patterns.md

 # Design Patterns

-In this lesson, we will review a concept behind **Design Patterns**.

 So, what are **design patterns?**

 In software engineering design patterns represents **general** and **reusable solutions** to frequent problems in software design.